 Dress lightly, but keep a thin layer between your body and your baby’s as skin to skin may be too hot and sticky.
 Be mindful that the carrier will act as another layer of clothing and adjust the way you and baby are dressed accordingly.
-Be aware of body parts that are not covered by the carrier as well- an accidently exposed neck or leg can quickly burn in the sun.
+Be aware of body parts that are not covered by the carrier as well- an accidentally exposed neck or leg can quickly burn in the sun.

-Make sure baby is always visible.
-It can be tempting to pull up a sleeping hood to create shade.
-You must always be able to see baby’s face both to maintain an open airway, and to ensure that baby is not overheating.
+Make sure your baby is always visible.
+It can be tempting to pull up a sleeping hood to create shade, but you must always be able to see baby’s face both to maintain an open airway, and to ensure that baby is not overheating.

 Regularly take your baby out of the carrier to release trapped heat and circulate air between your bodies.
 Babies who seem distressed or overheated in any way should be removed from the carrier and brought somewhere cooler immediately.
-Avoid carriers with bulky inserts, excessive padding and multi-layers as these will all restrict airflow.

 Choose a hot-weather appropriate carrier.
 Single layer carriers (ring slings, lightweight wraps), breathable materials (linen, gauze, lightweight cotton and moisture wicking fabrics) and light coloured carriers can keep you as cool as possible.
 Buckle carriers or mei tais with vents, mesh panels, and curved hourglass shaped sides will all offer increased airflow.
-If it is developmentally appropriate, hip and back carries can be slightly cooler than front carries.
-Water wraps and slings are a great option for cooling off in the water together.
+Avoid carriers with bulky inserts, excessive padding and multiple layers as these will all restrict airflow.
+Water wraps and ring slings are a great option for cooling off in the water together.

 A light mist of water over you and your baby from a spray bottle can cool you both down quickly.
 A cold washcloth on the back of a baby’s neck (and yours too!) can also offer relief.
-Cooling towels offer stay-cool cloths, neck and head bands to keep you cool without getting you wet.
+Pack cooling towels or other stay-cool cloths and head bands to keep you cool without getting you wet.
 Cooling towels work through evaporation and can be draped around your neck or head.

 Keep the above safety tips in mind and you and your little one will be keeping your cool while the mercury rises.